shubham-dubey-git/Uber-Dashboard/README.md

-Uber Sales Dashboard – Data Analytics Project
+# Uber Sales Dashboard – Data Analytics Project

-📌 Project Overview
+## 📌 PROJECT OVERVIEW

 This project focuses on analyzing Uber ride data to uncover business insights related to sales performance, revenue trends, customer behavior, and operational patterns.
 The goal of the dashboard is to support data-driven decision-making through interactive visualizations and KPIs.

 Using Power BI, Python, SQL, and Excel, the dataset was cleaned, transformed, and modeled to build a dynamic dashboard that highlights key metrics and trends essential for business planning.

-🎯 Objectives
+## 🎯 OBJECTIVE

-Analyze booking trends, revenue distribution, and ride performance.
+> Analyze booking trends, revenue distribution, and ride performance.

-Identify sales patterns by time, date, location, and customer segments.
+> Identify sales patterns by time, date, location, and customer segments.

-Track cancellations and ride completion behavior.
+> Track cancellations and ride completion behavior.

-Build KPIs for revenue, completed rides, cancellations, and customer acquisition.
+> Build KPIs for revenue, completed rides, Booking Count, Lost Bookings, and customer acquisition.

-Present insights through an interactive Power BI dashboard.
+> Present insights through an interactive Power BI dashboard.

-🚖 Dashboard Features
+##  DASHBOARD FEATURES

 Revenue Insights – Total revenue, average revenue per ride, top payment modes.